 Key Takeaways

-Duda is the 2025 Core Web Vitals champion (84.96% pass rate).
+- Duda is the 2025 CWV champion with an 84.96% pass rate.

 If performance is your top priority, Duda and Wix are currently the top CMS options.
+However, if you are tied to WordPress, you must work harder on technical optimization to stay competitive.

 FAQs (People Also Ask)